theseniordads/monomental/DOCS/README.md

 Finally, we were wondering about the 96K worth of unpacked PI3s in the demo.
 Could we have worked out a way to pack them and use them in the demo if we had that time?

 ### Branching for the "remix" version
 The good thing about source control is that you can preserve the original code, and do a different version in another branch.
-So the the first thingn we did was create branches for the "remaster" and the "remix" version we were about to start working on.
+So the the first thing we did was create branches for the "remaster" and the "remix" version we were about to start working on.

 ### Fixing the colour monitor message
 This was fairly easy to fix.
 The code to check the monitor resolution was for some reason in the middle of the "init" sub routine, so we moved it to the start of the routine, then in the routine that prints the cheeky message and waits for a keypress, instead of the `clr.w -(a7)` trap #1 to exit the program (!), the code now `bra`s to a new label `end_demo` in the main demo hub, which bypasses the rest of the demo and exits cleanly to the desktop.